jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/README.md

 2. Connect the BBB to the ChiYu BF-430 converter with an ethernet/RJ45 cable.
 3. Turn on the power switch on the XtremeLUX DC11 digital controller and plug in the power adapter for the ChiYu BF-430.
 You should observe the power indicator LEDs on the BF-430 and the DC11 turn on.
     - You do not need to plug in the power for the LEDs themselves if you only want to test the connectivity.
+    - The DC11 is powered by the BF-430 over RS485, so you can ignore the barrel jack on the side of the DC11.
 4. Use `ifconfig` and `ping 192.168.1.123` to verify if the BBB can see the digital controller.
     - The BBB must be on the same subnet as the DC11.
     - In the `connmanctl` shell, use `config ethernet_<tab> --ipv4 manual 192.168.1.115 255.255.0.0` to set the eth0 interface IP to the same subnet as the DC11.
 This may interfere with the wlan0 interface, possibly due to DNS gateway issues.